CookieJarApps/SmartCookieWeb-Desktop/README.md

 > npm run rebuild

-and to run the app:
+and to run the app (please note that if you encounter issues with the development version, try building an executable and see if the bug appears there):

 > npm run dev